andrewmoles2/rTrainIntroduction/Workshop4b/rWorkshop4b.md

 # your code here
 ```

 If you are not sure what packages are loaded, you can use `sessionInfo()`.
 Run the code below to test it out.
-Under *other attached packages* you should see readxl, readr, here, and data.table.
+Under *other attached packages* you should see readr, readxl, writexl, and here.

 ```r
 sessionInfo()